 - The parser used by the IDLgen supports CORBA 2.3 specifications.
-You may therefore encounter problems when using identifiers that are recognized as keywords by the CORBA 2.3 specification.
-For example, factory. - The file which produces the list of genies has been renamed from -list to list.tcl.
-However, the command line argument which produces the list of genies is still the same, that is IDLgen -list. - The environment variable used by the IDLgen engine has changed to use IT_IDLGEN_CONFIG_FILE instead of IDLGEN_CONFIG_FILE. - The Orbix Code Generation Toolkit 3.3 genies supplied do not work with previous released versions (3.0.2 or earlier) of the IDLgen product.
-The paths to any custom genies need to be placed into the idlgen.cfg file present in the configuration directory.
+You may therefore encounter problems when using identifiers that are recognized as keywords by the CORBA 2.3 specification (for example, factory). - The file that produces the list of genies has been renamed from -list to list.tcl.
+However, the command line argument that produces the list of genies is still IDLgen -list. - The environment variable used by the IDLgen engine has changed to use IT IDLGEN CONFIG FILE instead of IDLGEN CONFIG FILE. - The Orbix Code Generation Toolkit 3.3 genies supplied do not work with previous released versions (3.0.2 or earlier) of the IDLgen product.
+The paths to any custom genies need to be placed into the idlgen.cfg file in the configuration directory.